pyglet/pyglet/doc/programming_guide/media.rst

 choose the shared build for the targeted OS with the architecture similar to the Python interpreter.

-All recent pyglet versions support FFmpeg 4.x and 5.x.
-To use FFmpeg 6.X, you must use pyglet 2.0.8 or later.
+All recent pyglet versions support FFmpeg 4.x.

+* Support for version 5.X requires at least: 1.5.28.
+* Support for version 6.X requires at least: 2.0.8.
+* Support for version 7.X requires at least: 2.0.20.

 Choose the correct architecture depending on the targeted **Python interpreter**.
 If you're shipping your project with a 32 bits